rod-chapman/SPARKNaCl/README.md

 SPARKNaCl started out with the simple goal of seeing if an re-implementation of TweetNaCl was even possible in SPARK.
 We have some form in this area, though, having re-implemented Skein in SPARK some time ago, and (more recently) produced a high-assurance implementation of RFC 4108 for a commercial client.

-As the project progress, though, the goals became a little more ambitious:
+As the project progressed, though, the goals became a little more ambitious:

 * SPARKNaCl implements the same API and functionality as TweetNaCl.
 * SPARKNaCl passes the NaCl test suite, producing identical results.